Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Zucchini (Courgette)

-Onions and garlic are the only vegetables strictly verboten from a hermit crab diet because they can cause breathing problems due to their toxic properties.
+Onions and garlic are the only vegetables strictly forbidden from a hermit crab diet.
+Their toxic properties can cause breathing problems.

-This becomes an issue if you offer hermit crabs pellets.
-Check the ingredient list, and you’ll likely find garlic powder.
-This is applied in trace amounts, designed to create a strong and enticing scent.
+This becomes an issue if you offer hermit crab pellets.
+Check the ingredient list, as you may find trace amounts of garlic powder have been added to create an enticing scent.

 Never feed rotten vegetables to hermit crabs.
-Also, don’t wash them with chlorinated water.
+Also, never wash them with chlorinated water.

 what vegetables do hermit crabs like?